msu-csc232-sp22/lab01/README.md

 After answering the question in [questions](questions.txt), save your changes, stage your changes (using `git add`), commit your changes (using `git commit`), and push your changes to GitHub (using `git push`).

 **Step 10**: It may not be completely clear what happened when the uninitialized character array locations were reached.
-What did the output operator do when the `for` loop sent it the character array elements that had not been initialized?
-To see this, modify the output statement in the `for` loop to display the actual ASCII codes being generated for each character array element. (_Hint_: Use a type cast `static_cast<int>(animal[i])` to convert `char` values into `int` values.
+What did the output operator do when the `for`-loop sent it the character array elements that had not been initialized?
+To see this, modify the output statement in the `for`-loop to display the actual ASCII codes being generated for each character array element. (_Hint_: Use a type cast `static_cast<int>(animal[i])` to convert `char` values into `int` values.
 You may also want insert a single space character into the stream after each such cast to see the ASCII values of each character more clearly.)
 Answer question 6 in [questions.txt](questions.txt) to describe what is used to initialize the uninitialized array elements.

 After answering the question in [questions](questions.txt), save your changes, stage your changes (using `git add`), commit your changes (using `git commit`), and push your changes to GitHub (using `git push`).

 **Step 11**: Now try initializing the character array in a different way.
 Character arrays can also be initialized by using string literals like `"elephant"` -- so we can initialize the character array `animal` using the string literal in place of the curly brace initializer list syntax.
 We can also output a character array using `<<` directly, as in

 ```c++
 std::cout << animal << "****\n";